Ignatius Kutu Acheampong: Late Ghana Leader’s House in Atwima Hwediem Faces Deterioration

 Source: TikTok

-The former military officer, who served as the country's leader from 1972 to 1978, lived with his wife, Faustina Acheampong, and their children at his residence at Atwima Hwediem in the Ashanti Region of Ghana for most of his adult life before he died in 1978.
+The former military officer, who served as the country's leader from 1972 to 1978, lived with his wife, Faustina Acheampong, and their children at his residence at Atwima Hwediem in the Ashanti Region of Ghana for most of his adult life before his death.

 The final resting place of the late Ignatius Kutu Acheampong is also located within the compound of his residence.